kyma-project/website/content/blog-posts/2022-09-02-release-notes-2.6/index.md

 ### Configurable Logging

-With the new [telemetry component](https://kyma-project.io/docs/kyma/main/01-overview/main-areas/observability/obsv-04-telemetry-in-kyma/), Kyma 2.6 introduces configurable logging.
+With the new [Telemetry component](https://kyma-project.io/docs/kyma/main/01-overview/main-areas/observability/obsv-04-telemetry-in-kyma/), Kyma 2.6 introduces configurable logging.
 Now you can configure how logs are processed.
 Besides pushing all application logs to the in-cluster Loki service, you can integrate your own logging backends with Kyma.
 Furthermore, you can now define criteria for log collection, parsers, filters, and outputs.
-For more information, see the [migration guide]().
+For more information, see the [migration guide](https://github.com/kyma-project/kyma/blob/release-2.6/docs/migration-guide-2.5-2.6.md).

 ### Eventing Dashboard